AlessandroSerafini/I-m-hungry/README.md

 **NB:** Each of the services is accessed as an HTTP request, and returns either an JSON or XML response.
 All requests to a Places service must use the https:// protocol, and include an API key.

+### Remote Hosting

+The project is hosted on glitch.com, a free hosting website wich "sleeps" if it doesn't receive any request.
+You can find it [here](https://i-am-hungry.glitch.me/)

 ## Web client

 ![Restaurant map](https://i.ibb.co/ZcBcs8Z/Schermata-2019-05-16-alle-16-20-02.png)